Updated on February 12, 2019

 3D Printing

-We 3D printed this housing on Anycubic Photon LCD/LED 3D printer.
-Layer height was set to 50μm.
-Exposure time for a single normal layer was 6 seconds.
+We 3D printed this housing on an Anycubic Photon LCD/LED 3D printer.
+Layer height was set to 50ฮผm.
+The exposure time for a single normal layer was 6 seconds.
 We cured base layers for 120 seconds.

-Although we used Anycubic Photon 3D printer, this housing can be easily 3D printed on any kind of SLA or DLP 3D printer like Wanhao D7, Phrozen Shuffle, Prusa SL1, Peopoly Moai etc. etc. You just might have to select correct layer exposure times and other parameters.
+Although we used an Anycubic Photon 3D printer, this housing can be easily 3D printed on any SLA or DLP 3D printer likeย Wanhao D7, Phrozen Shuffle, Prusa SL1, Peopoly Moai etc., etc. You just might have to select the correct layer exposure times and other parameters.

 Post-processing